How to Introduce Kids to Birding and Nature

 As the education director for the Black Swamp Bird Observatory in Oak Harbor, Ohio, I am privileged to share nature with thousands of people every year.
 And while every interaction is unique and rewarding, I’m most thrilled when I see a child’s face light up with natural curiosity.
-If you enjoy birds, I encourage you to reach out to the youth in your area.
-You don’t have to be a bird or kid expert to share birding with others.
+You don’t have to be a bird or kid expert to share birding with kids.
 Enthusiasm is the key to opening the door for the naturalists of tomorrow.

 Where to Start With Young Birders